Knee anatomy includes all the various components of the knee, both inside and outside of the joint's waterproof capsule.

 anatomy of knee - capsule

-Side view - The knee is not a simple hinge but a fundamentally unstable moving joint of three bones - the femur (thighbone), tibia (shinbone) and patella (kneecap) enclosed on one end within a watertight capsule.
+The knee joint is not a simple hinge but a fundamentally unstable moving joint of three bones, enclosed within a stretchy watertight capsule.

 The rest of the knee's anatomical complexity relates to all the other structures that stabilise these bones while still allowing them to move.